ADI509050/agro/README.md

 This is a web based application developed for organic & environment related activites,as a website based in india

-### This web based Eco application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** - https://lemon-mud-0eaef6d00.2.azurestaticapps.net/
 **project demo video link** -